Learning Outcomes

 Exam Warning

 Business records are not automatically admissible.
-If the record was prepared mainly for litigation, or if the source of information is an outsider not under a business duty, the record will likely be excluded.
-Always check the purpose and source.
+If the record was prepared mainly for litigation, if the source of information is an outsider not under a business duty, or if the circumstances show a motive to misrepresent, the record will likely be excluded.
+Always analyze:

 Revision Tip

 On the MBE, look for facts showing when, why, and by whom the record was made.
-If the record was created for a lawsuit, or if the information comes from an outsider, it is probably inadmissible.
+If the record was created for a lawsuit, or if key information comes from an outsider, it is probably inadmissible as a business record.
+Also ask whether each layer of hearsay in the document has its own exception.

 Key Point Checklist